Rose Leiman Goldemberg: Career

 Stone Pillow is a television movie written by Goldemberg, which originally aired on the CBS network in 1985.
 It starred Lucille Ball in the dramatic role of a homeless woman living on the streets of New York City.
 Stone Pillow ranked as one of the top 10 highest rated telecasts the week that it aired.
 Death at Dinner, a comedy, which aired on the PBS network in 1985, was a segment of The Booth television series written by Goldemberg.

 Goldemberg's Sophie, a musical about the life of American singer and actress Sophie Tucker, was first staged at the Jewish Repertory Theater, starring Judith Cohen, in 1987.
 Goldemberg wrote the television movie Dark Holiday, which aired on the NBC network in 1989.
 It tells the true story of an American woman kidnapped in Turkey.

 Goldemberg's musical Picon Pie opened in Santa Monica, CA at the Santa Monica Playhouse April 6, 2002 and starred Barbara Minkus as Molly Picon.
 The production toured throughout the country, appearing off-Broadway at the DR2 Theater on July 15, 2005, in New York City, moving to the Lamb's Theatre on February 17, 2005.
 It closed on June 2, 2005.

 In 2011, Goldemberg was interviewed by NY Women in Film and Television.
 In the interview, Goldemberg talks about how she broke into television and shares stories about the experiences she had while working in the industry.
 Goldemberg's work has been archived in the New York Public Library for the Performing Arts at Lincoln Center, which houses one of the world's largest collections of materials relating to the performing arts.

-Personal life and death
+Personal life

-She was married to Raymond Schiller in 1949, and divorced in 1968.
-In 1969, she married Robert Goldemberg, a chemist, who she divorced in 1989.
-Goldemberg had one son and three stepchildren.
-Goldemberg died in Cape May, New Jersey on July 21, 2025, at the age of 97.
+Rose Leiman married Raymond Schiller in 1949; they divorced in 1968.
+In 1969, she married Robert Goldemberg, a chemist; they divorced in 1989.
+She had one son and three stepchildren.

+Death

+Rose Leiman Goldemberg died, on July 21, 2025, aged 97.
+She died in Cape May, New Jersey.